chord-memory/calibre-web-aws/README.md

 terraform plan
 terraform apply
 ```
+The EC2 instance ID will output from the `terraform apply` command.
+Keep track of this for future steps.

-Now visit your Calibre-Web instance in a browser at the specified domain name.
+Now visit your Calibre-Web-Automated instance in a browser at the specified domain name.

+Login with creds:
+* admin/admin_pass from `terraform.tfvars`

 <details>
   <summary>Troubleshooting notes:</summary><br>